isomerpages/moe-bendemeersec/_for-parents/Sec 1 Registration 2023/Sale of Uniforms and Books.md

 ##### **Walk-in purchase of school uniforms and books**

-Please take note that each student can only be accompanied by 1 parent/guardian when entering the school premises.
+To reduce congestion at the bookshop, we recommend that each student to be accompanied by not more than 1 parent/guardian to enter the school premises.
 You may purchase the school uniforms and books from the classrooms on the ground floor on the dates stated below:

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}